 Non-Invasive Treatment Options

 Medications, physical therapy or spinal cortisone injections are all options for pain relief.
 Surgery is an option for those who do not improve.

-During this procedure, the removal of both the spinous process and lamina are removed to decrease pressure on the spinal cord.
+During this procedure, the removal of both the spinous process and lamina help to decrease pressure on the spinal cord.
 Instrumentation can be used to ensure stability.

 This procedure involves removing all or portions of the lamina, removing bone spurs and/or enlarging foramen to relieve pressure or compression on the nerve roots or spinal cord.
 This pressure often is the cause of the pain.

 Decompression & Posterolateral Fusion

 Often times, in addition to a decompression, your surgeon will perform an instrumented posterolateral fusion by inserting a series of screws and rods coupled with the placement of a bone graft.
 This fusion provides increased spinal stability.

 Anterior Lumbar Interbody Fusion (ALIF)

 The surgical approach is from the front of the abdomen.
 Once the exposure is made, the disc material causing the nerve compression is removed.
 After removal, an interbody cage or bone spacer is placed at the disc site filled with bone graft.
 The vertebral bodies above and below are frequently put under compression to aid in the subsequent spinal fusion.

 Posterior Transforaminal Interbody Fusion